 Those with these hoverboards at home should stop using them immediately and contact Razor for instructions on getting a prepaid shipping carton to send the GLW battery pack back to Razor and receive a free replacement battery pack.

-So far, more than 20 reports of Hovertrax hoverboards containing the GLW battery packs overheating, including some reports of smoke or fire.
+So far, there have been more than 20 reports of Hovertrax hoverboards containing the GLW battery packs overheating, including some reports of smoke or fire.
 No injuries have been reported.
 The recalled hoverboards were sold at Walmart, Target, Toys R Us, and other stores nationwide and online at Amazon.com, Walmart.com, and other websites from September 2016 through 2018 for about $460.

 Product Liability Issues